ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 Centrifuge ...

-The functional profiles based on TIGRFAM annotation of reads seems to indicate that the functional profile reaches decent detection coverage (>75%) somewhere after 1M reads.
-It also shows some indications of overprediction at the 10M seq depths, based on the detection coverage being above that of the reference sequences.
+The functional profiles based on TIGRFAM annotation of reads seems to indicate that when mapping individual translated reads, the functional profile reaches decent detection coverage (>75%) somewhere after 1M reads.
+It also shows some indications of overprediction at the 10M sequencing depths, based on the observation that the average detection coverage being slightly higher that of the reference sequences for the 10M sequencing depth samples.
+The original hypothesis regarding mapping individual translated reads versus mapping open reading frames predicted from assembled metagenomes was that assembly and ORF prediction would yield better sensitivity for samples with lower sequencing depth (at least down to a lower limit).

 Performance-wise, taxonomic profiling is fairly light-weight and our experiments were all run a fairly modest Linux server: 2x10 core Intel Xeon E5-2630v4 CPUs @ 2.20 Ghz, with 64 GB RAM.
 Functional profiling, however, is much more demanding.
 It just barely completed in over two weeks when run on the lightweight Linux server.
+Running TIGRFAM annotation using ``hmmsearch`` directly on the annotated reads is a computationally heavy task, to such an extent that some samples actually failed to run to completion on our Linux server.
+Assembling samples using ``MegaHIT`` proved highly feasable computationally.
+The time to assemble all samples was less than 6 hours total on our Linux server, using 40 cores.